-This enhanced customization allows for more in depth tracking, which will of course give you the ability to slice and dice at a more granular level, and subsequently generate more detailed insights.
+This enhanced customization allows for in-depth tracking, giving you the ability to slice and dice at a more granular level, and subsequently generate more detailed insights.

-That is to say, edits to the dataLayer made within Google Tag Manager are clearly visible, individualized, and asynchronous by design.
-If accidental overwriting occurs, these tracked changes safeguard the process and allow your to quickly identify and amend the mistake.
-This is of paramount importance for more complex, enterprise-level configurations that require in-depth dataLayer scope..
+That is to say, edits to the dataLayer made within Google Tag Manager are clear and visible, individualized, and asynchronous by design.
+If an accidental overwrite occurs, these tracked changes safeguard the process and allow you to identify and amend the mistake quickly.
+This is important for more complex, enterprise-level configurations that require an in-depth dataLayer scope.

-Also of paramount importance for complex configurations is the ability to restrict user access to avoid the idiomatic consequence of too many cooks in the kitchen.
-Trite as it might seem, the euphemized “unintentional adjustment” is all too common when large and diverse teams are working in tandem against strong deadlines.
-Digital is fast paced, and the last thing you and your team have time for is fixing a part of your site that should have never been broken in the first place.
+Also of paramount importance for complex configurations, is the ability to restrict user access to avoid the natural consequence of too many cooks in the kitchen.
+Trite as it might seem, the euphemized “unintentional adjustment” is all too common when large and diverse teams are working in tandem against firm deadlines.
+Digital is fast-paced, and the last thing you and your team have time for is fixing a part of your site that should never have been broken in the first place.

-Google is really good about making in depth documentation for their products available to the public, and Google is great at making sure that documentation is actually useful.
+Google is skilled in creating in-depth and publically available documentation for their products,and in making sure that documentation is actually useful.

-It’s a lowered barrier of entry that we’ve seen go unmatched amongst the competitive set, and a decreased dependency on engineering and external resources that allows you to make required updates quicker.
+It’s a lower barrier of entry that is unmatched within the competitive set, and a decreased dependency on engineering and external resources that allows you to make required updates quicker.

-Any proper tag management system will offer the ability to dynamically add event tracking, but the templated tags in Google Tag Manager sets this functionality apart from competition.
+Any proper tag management system will offer the ability to add event tracking dynamically, but the templated tags in Google Tag Manager sets Google Tag Manager apart from the competition.

-Additionally, Google Tag Manager offers built in triggers for events like clicks, page view, form submits, custom events, etc. to, again, help minimize the amount of custom code required for proper implementation.
-This makes event tracking far more accessible to a non-engineering internal team, and helps improve efficiency in both deployment and accuracy.
+Additionally, Google Tag Manager offers built-in triggers for events like clicks, page views, form submits, and custom events.
+This helps minimize the amount of custom code required for proper implementation.
+Event tracking is far more accessible to a non-engineering internal team and helps improve efficiency in both deployment and accuracy.

-With low to zero cost to customer, amplified dataLayer customization, modularity and access control, enhanced event tracking, and a robust library of step-by-step documentation made available to the public for free, Google Tag Manager makes a strong argument for its position as the top tech for your tag management needs.
+With a low to zero cost to customers, amplified dataLayer customization, modularity, and access control enhanced event tracking, along with a robust library of free step-by-step documentation, makes Google Tag Manager the top tag management platform to execute your tag management strategy.